mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 Even though, there are lots of environments.
 Some environments are connected with you directly, but some environments are not connected directly; indirectly connected.
 But even though there are some environments connected indirectly, [they] are also environments; we cannot ignore [them].
 Circumstances includes all things, all environments, connected directly or indirectly.

 For instance, America.
 We are in America.
 But Japan – we don't know what's happening.
 But Japan is environment – connected indirectly.
 Or consciously or unconsciously; everything is connected.
-That's why if you do zazen, immediately you think something, which you have never thought.
+That's why if you do zazen, immediately you think something which you have never thought.
 Don't you think so?
 For instance, "Paris?"
 I have never been in Paris.
 But when I sit zazen, immediately Paris appears in my head.
 Because I know – maybe.
 So Paris is also one of the environments for me.

 So all things, anyway, cut off.
 Cut off means, [in their place?], put them aside.
 You cannot destroy [them].